vexx-sm/TF2-Ricochet/README.md

 The plugin essentialy draws 4 beams or [whiskers](https://i.imgur.com/Crf7ZU2.mp4) at a certain angle around any projectile to form a cone, when the cone is triggered the projectile's direction is corrected to avoid said trigger.

 > [!IMPORTANT]
-> The plugin is in an early stage and currently doesn't cover ALL projectiles with Major plans for future releases.
+> The plugin is in an early stage and currently doesn't cover ALL projectiles with plans for future releases.
+This currently serves as a base.

 [!preview](https://github.com/user-attachments/assets/d23522c2-4a94-42b7-9e69-a73bd154189b)